freebsd-net/tcp-testsuite/state-event-engine/rcv-rst-last-ack/README.md

 ## Notes
 1. In `CLOSING` or `LAST-ACK` state after receipt of an acceptable RST-segment the `SO_ERROR` socket options returns 0 instead of
    `ECONNRESET` (the same works in `CLOSE-WAIT`).
-   TCP/IP Illustrated, page 964, states that no error is signalled to the processs, "since the process has closed the socket".
+   TCP/IP Illustrated, page 964, states that no error is signalled to the process, "since the process has closed the socket".
    This argument covers `CLOSING`, `LAST-ACK`, and `TIME-WAIT`.
-However, the state can be reached by `shutdown(..., SHUT_WR)` and therefore the appication can still be notified in `CLOSING` and `LAST-ACK` state.
+However, the state can be reached by calling `shutdown(..., SHUT_WR)` and therefore the appication can still be notified in `CLOSING` and `LAST-ACK` state.
    A fix is under review in [D8371](https://reviews.freebsd.org/D8371).